lawja/CIS1057/README.md

 # CIS1057
-Various labs and work for CIS1057 at Temple University
+Various labs and assignments for CIS 1057, Programming in C, at Temple University.